Northern Cape • 45 /100

 Vibe: It’s a quiet town.
 Don't expect bustling nightlife; instead, lean into the history, the river views, and the star-filled Karoo skies.

 The Verdict: Barkly West is a rewarding detour for history buffs and those driving between Kimberley and the deeper Northern Cape interior.
 It’s a place where the echoes of the 1870s still linger in the architecture and the very soil beneath your feet.
+Standing on the banks of the Vaal River, it is easy to imagine the sudden, frantic rush of thousands of fortune hunters descending upon these alluvial diggings during the early diamond rush.

 Province